Animal Man (comic book): Return to DC (2011–2014)

 In July 2009, DC Comics released a six-issue limited series The Last Days of Animal Man by Gerry Conway and Chris Batista.
 The series takes place in the year 2024 and addresses a Buddy Baker who is losing both his family and his powers.

 In September 2011, The New 52 rebooted DC's continuity, which included merging the Vertigo universe into DC's.
 In this new timeline, Animal Man is re-established for DC by the creative team of writer Jeff Lemire and artists Travel Foreman and Dan Green.
 The series follows Buddy and his family as his daughter Maxine begins to display powers of necromancy-based animal control.
 Buddy is then forced to go on a journey to discover the source of this power and his own.
 He finds it in a life force known as the "Red", the animal counterpart to the "Green" from Swamp Thing.
 Much like the Green, there have been multiple creatures chosen to represent the Red over the years; a few became evil and became part of what is known as the "Rot".
-This led into a crossover between Swamp Thing and Frankenstein: Agent of S.H.A.D.E. titled "Rotworld".
+This led into a crossover between Swamp Thing and Animal Man titled "Rotworld".